 Results and Explanation of Data Presented for C Library: We will present the same statistics for each library.
-Table 5 shows the conditional branch statistics for libc.
+Table 6 shows the conditional branch statistics for libc.
 The first column shows the overall percentage of conditional branches that each program executes in this library.
 The next three columns show the coverage achieved by the cross-validation profile.
-The column labeled "Static-All" represents the percent of static conditional branch sites in libc each program executes, "Static-Cross" shows the percentage of static conditional branch sites executed for a program that were also executed in the cross-validation profile, and "Dynamic" represents the percentage of dynamic conditional branches executed in libc that were also executed in the cross-validation profile.
-Static-Cross and Dynamic show the average coverage of the cross-validation profile used to predict the branches for each program.
-Only the programs that are listed in
+The column labeled "Static-All" represents the percent of static conditional branch sites in libc the program executes, "Static-Cross" shows the percentage of static conditional branch sites executed that were also executed in the cross-validation profile, and "Dynamic" represents the percentage of dynamic conditional branches executed in libc that were also executed in the cross-validation profile.
+For example, 20% of the dynamic conditional branches executed in cbzone were executed in libc.
+However, cbzone only executes 6% of the static conditional branch sites in libc.
+About 98% of these conditional branch sites account for 100% of the 20% of the dynamic number of conditional branches executed in libc for cbzone.
+The Dynamic percentage can be larger or smaller than the Static-Cross percentage because some of the static branch sites may be frequently or infrequently executed.